Bobo Baldé: Celtic

-At the start of the 2008–09 season it was announced that Baldé would be allowed to leave Celtic on a free transfer provided that he could find a club that would meet his salary demands.
-In the pre-season matches before the 2008–09 season Baldé played in the matches playing the last 13 minutes against Southampton, the last 30 minutes against Middlesbrough in the Algarve Challenge Cup.
-He made his first full appearance in Celtic's second Algarve Challenge Cup match against Cardiff City which was the first meeting of the two teams in 81 years.
-He also took part in Celtic's 1–0 pre-season friendly win over Porto in which he played the last 22 minutes.
+At the start of the 2008–09 season, it was announced that Baldé would be allowed to leave Celtic on a free transfer, provided that he could find a club that would meet his salary demands.
+In the pre-season matches before the 2008–09 season, Baldé played in the last 13 minutes against Southampton and the last 30 minutes against Middlesbrough in the Algarve Challenge Cup.
+He made his first full appearance in Celtic's second Algarve Challenge Cup match against Cardiff City, which was the first meeting of the two teams in 81 years.
+He also took part in Celtic's 1–0 pre-season friendly win over Porto, in which he played the last 22 minutes.
 Baldé remained at Celtic until the summer of 2009, seeing out his contract in full, but did not play in any competitive games.

-During his time at Celtic he won five League Titles, three Scottish Cups and two Scottish League Cups and was part of the Celtic squad which reached the 2003 UEFA Cup Final.
-Looking back on his Celtic career he said, "Celtic was a great adventure for me in my career.
+During his time at Celtic, he won five League Titles, three Scottish Cups and two Scottish League Cups and was part of the Celtic squad which reached the 2003 UEFA Cup Final.
+Looking back on his Celtic career, he said: "Celtic was a great adventure for me in my career.
 We reached the UEFA Cup Final, were league champions five times and won several Scottish and League Cups, There were a lot of great matches in the Champions League and I'm very happy with the experience I had at such a fantastic club and stadium."

 On 8 September 2013, Baldé returned to Celtic to play for the "Celtic XI" during their Stiliyan Petrov charity match.

 Valenciennes

-In October 2009, Baldé signed up with French Ligue 1 club, Valenciennes.
+In October 2009, Baldé signed up with French Ligue 1 club Valenciennes.

 Arles

-On 11 January 2011, it was announced that the remainder of Baldé's contract with Valenciennes was to be cancelled to allow him to join AC Arles-Avignon, playing in Ligue 2.
+On 11 January 2011, it was announced that the remainder of Baldé's contract with Valenciennes was to be cancelled to allow him to join Arles-Avignon, playing in Ligue 2.